AI Security: Risks You Need to Know and How to Mitigate Them

 The AI Security Problem Nobody's Talking About

 Every company is rushing to adopt AI.
-ChatGPT, Copilot, custom LLMs - they're everywhere.
+ChatGPT, Copilot, custom LLMs: they're everywhere.
 But security teams are struggling to keep up, and the risks are real.

 I've seen employees paste customer data into ChatGPT, companies deploy AI assistants without input validation, and "AI-powered" applications that trust everything the model outputs.